S06 E10: Ripple Effects

 I think that kind of attitude makes it an easy segue for Munchausen perpetrators, because then the choices are

-And that may not change the fact that some disabled people would want to cure and some people wouldn't, but it's the kind of default mindset I think we have as humanity.
+And that may not change the fact that some disabled people would want a cure and some people wouldn't, but it's the kind of default mindset I think we have as humanity.

 People want to try to make that better.